vedph/gve-doc/export/trace-features.md

   - `$seg-in` for `I`, `n`, space
 - `v2`:
   - `$right-anchor` for `this`
+  - there is no `$left-anchor`, because the deleted text was initial

 > As for deletion, remember that in the chain structure no node is ever removed from the set (just like in a sheet of paper you can put a stroke on a word, but the word still is there, taking the space originally assigned to it).
 So, even deleted nodes are still part of it; only, they are no longer included in sequences representing a specific combination of nodes resulting in a text alteration.
 That's what the stroke of our example means.
 Once nodes get out of a sequence, they will never come back in any other one.
 We might add new nodes equal to the old ones; but they will be represented as such -- _new_ nodes, which get _added_ to the set.
 That's consistent with the underlying process this model represents: in most cases, it's not possible to physically remove a word.
 If you mark it as deleted, like e.g. with a stroke, you might later reintroduce that word by writing it again somewhere else, and that's right what is represented by "duplicate" nodes in the model.